$16.30 Million in Sales Expected for Citizens Community Bancorp, Inc. (NASDAQ:CZWI) This Quarter

-Analysts predict that Citizens Community Bancorp, Inc. (NASDAQ:CZWI) will post sales of $16.30 million for the current fiscal quarter, Zacks reports.
-Two analysts have provided estimates for Citizens Community Bancorp’s earnings.
-The highest sales estimate is $16.80 million and the lowest is $15.80 million.
-Citizens Community Bancorp reported sales of $17.32 million in the same quarter last year, which would suggest a negative year over year growth rate of 5.9%.
-The firm is expected to issue its next earnings report on Thursday, July 29th.
+Wall Street analysts forecast that Citizens Community Bancorp, Inc. (NASDAQ:CZWI) will report sales of $16.30 million for the current quarter, Zacks reports.
+Two analysts have made estimates for Citizens Community Bancorp’s earnings, with estimates ranging from $15.80 million to $16.80 million.
+Citizens Community Bancorp posted sales of $17.32 million during the same quarter last year, which would indicate a negative year over year growth rate of 5.9%.
+The company is scheduled to issue its next earnings report on Thursday, July 29th.

-On average, analysts expect that Citizens Community Bancorp will report full-year sales of $65.30 million for the current financial year, with estimates ranging from $64.50 million to $66.10 million.
-For the next year, analysts expect that the firm will report sales of $60.80 million, with estimates ranging from $60.40 million to $61.20 million.
-Zacks Investment Research’s sales calculations are an average based on a survey of research firms that cover Citizens Community Bancorp.
+According to Zacks, analysts expect that Citizens Community Bancorp will report full-year sales of $65.30 million for the current year, with estimates ranging from $64.50 million to $66.10 million.
+For the next fiscal year, analysts forecast that the firm will report sales of $60.80 million, with estimates ranging from $60.40 million to $61.20 million.
+Zacks’ sales calculations are an average based on a survey of research firms that cover Citizens Community Bancorp.

-Citizens Community Bancorp (NASDAQ:CZWI) last issued its quarterly earnings results on Sunday, April 25th.
-The bank reported $0.51 EPS for the quarter, beating analysts’ consensus estimates of $0.40 by $0.11.
+Citizens Community Bancorp (NASDAQ:CZWI) last issued its earnings results on Sunday, April 25th.
+The bank reported $0.51 EPS for the quarter, topping the consensus estimate of $0.40 by $0.11.
+The company had revenue of $16.94 million during the quarter, compared to analyst estimates of $16.80 million.
 Citizens Community Bancorp had a return on equity of 9.76% and a net margin of 19.00%.

-The company had revenue of $16.94 million for the quarter, compared to analyst estimates of $16.80 million.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+BHZ Capital Management LP lifted its holdings in shares of Citizens Community Bancorp by 55.5% in the 4th quarter.
+BHZ Capital Management LP now owns 36,323 shares of the bank’s stock worth $396,000 after purchasing an additional 12,965 shares during the last quarter.
+BlackRock Inc. lifted its holdings in shares of Citizens Community Bancorp by 12.8% in the 4th quarter.
+BlackRock Inc. now owns 44,397 shares of the bank’s stock worth $483,000 after purchasing an additional 5,032 shares during the last quarter.
+Banc Funds Co.
+LLC lifted its holdings in shares of Citizens Community Bancorp by 1.9% in the 4th quarter.
+Banc Funds Co.
+LLC now owns 1,041,618 shares of the bank’s stock worth $11,343,000 after purchasing an additional 19,150 shares during the last quarter.
+The Manufacturers Life Insurance Company lifted its holdings in shares of Citizens Community Bancorp by 0.9% in the 1st quarter.
+The Manufacturers Life Insurance Company now owns 460,544 shares of the bank’s stock worth $5,715,000 after purchasing an additional 4,311 shares during the last quarter.
+Finally, LPL Financial LLC bought a new stake in shares of Citizens Community Bancorp in the 4th quarter worth approximately $110,000.
+50.63% of the stock is currently owned by institutional investors and hedge funds.

 About Citizens Community Bancorp